Skip to content

 They list the commercial projects they’ve worked on, the specific generators they install—with product pages for each—and financing information to help address any cost objections early on.

-What their electrical website does well:
+What their electrical website design does well:

 • Lists their promos front and center in the hero area on the home page

-18. J&D Western Electric
+17. J&D Western Electric

-J&D Western Electric website
+J&D Western website

 J&D Western includes their contact details, social media profile links, and “request a quote” button on every page.
-The menu is also stuck to the top of each page so this information is always visible.
+The menu is also stuck to the top of each page, so this information is always visible.

-What their electrical website does well:
+What their electrical website design does well:

 • Lists accreditations, awards, and reasons to choose the company